Cardiak: Career

-In 2012, McCormick produced Meek Mill's "Lean Wit It", "Polo & Shell Tops", Lloyd Banks' "Show and Prove", Ryan Leslie's "Black Flag", Joe Budden's "Cut from a Different Cloth", and Trae tha Truth's "Tell Me That I Can't".
+In 2012, McCormick produced Meek Mill's "Lean Wit It" and "Polo & Shell Tops"; Lloyd Banks' "Show and Prove"; Ryan Leslie's "Black Flag"; Joe Budden's "Cut from a Different Cloth"; and Trae tha Truth's "Tell Me That I Can't."
 He also produced two tracks ("Amsterdam" and "Diced Pineapples") on Rick Ross' fifth studio album, God Forgives, I Don't, which was nominated for a Grammy Award for Best Rap Album in 2013.
 In 2013, McCormick's notoriety continued to soar.
-He later produced for Vado ("God Hour"), Ace Hood ("The Trailer" and "Have Mercy"), French Montana ("Ballin' Out"), Wale ("Bricks") and Ryan Leslie ("Black Mozart").
+He later produced for Vado ("God Hour"), Ace Hood ("The Trailer" and "Have Mercy"), French Montana ("Ballin' Out"), Wale ("Bricks"), and Ryan Leslie ("Black Mozart").
 Leslie's behind-the-scene process of the making of "Black Mozart" was later detailed in a YouTube mini-documentary, which featured McCormick discussing how he produced the title track and "History" with Leslie.

 That November, McCormick and Frank Dukes produced the track "Groundhog Day" for rapper Eminem.
 The track was later included on a deluxe edition bonus disc of Eminem's eighth studio album, The Marshall Mathers LP 2, which was released on November 5, 2013.
 The album won a Grammy Award in 2015 for Best Rap Album.

-Throughout 2014, McCormick only produced four tracks: Kid Ink's "I Don't Care", Slaughterhouse's "Party", Rick Ross' "Family Ties" and J. Cole's "Love Yourz" (the latter third he co-produced with CritaCal and Illmind, another New Jersey native).
-He also participated in a YouTube challenge called "Rhythm Roulette", maintained by webizine Mass Appeal (co-owned by rapper Nas), which a record producer has to select three records blindfolded to sample while producing an instrumental using it; he created a beat using a sample from Allure's 2001 single, "Cool With Me".
+Throughout 2014, McCormick only produced four tracks: Kid Ink's "I Don't Care," Slaughterhouse's "Party," Rick Ross' "Family Ties," and J. Cole's "Love Yourz" (the latter third he co-produced with CritaCal and Illmind, another New Jersey native).
+He also participated in a YouTube challenge called "Rhythm Roulette," maintained by webzine Mass Appeal (co-owned by rapper Nas), in which a record producer has to select three records blindfolded to sample while producing an instrumental using it; he created a beat using a sample from Allure's 2001 single, "Cool With Me."

-In 2015, McCormick was involved in the production of two tracks: "Deep Water" and "For the Love of Money" for rapper-producer Dr. Dre.
+In 2015, McCormick was involved in the production of two tracks, "Deep Water" and "For the Love of Money," for rapper-producer Dr. Dre.
 The latter beat, which developed in early 2014, was solely produced by McCormick and later sent to Dre by his A&R manager, Tyheim Cannon, and Interscope Records vice chairman, Steve Berman, for the musician's third studio album, Compton, which was released on August 7, 2015.
-He continued producing for Fabolous ("Doin' It Well"), Scarface ("Exit Plan"), Trey Songz ("Do It Now") and Jeremih ("Worthy").
+He continued producing for Fabolous ("Doin' It Well"), Scarface ("Exit Plan"), Trey Songz ("Do It Now"), and Jeremih ("Worthy").